SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus.md

    3. Run **terraform apply**.
 7. Post Installation steps: If you haven’t enabled alerts and/or configured notifications via the terraform procedure outlined above, we highly recommend enabling alerts of interest and configuring each enabled alert to send notifications to other people or services.
 This is detailed in [Step 4](/docs/alerts/monitors#add-a-monitor).

-Note: There are limits to how many alerts can be enabled - please see the [Alerts FAQ](/docs/alerts).
+There are limits to how many alerts can be enabled - see the [Alerts FAQ](/docs/alerts).

 ## Installing the Ngnix Plus app